Matt Berry: Film and television

+In March 2026, Berry was the announcer for the 98th Academy Awards.

 Voice acting

 Berry voiced Bubbles, an inter-dimensional dolphin, in the 2015 SpongeBob SquarePants film sequel, The SpongeBob Movie: Sponge Out of Water.
 That year, he also voiced the main villainess, The Butt Witch, in Twelve Forever, a series pilot created by Julia Vickerman for Cartoon Network that was released on its website on 18 May 2015.
 The show was moved to Netflix in December 2017.
 From 2015 to 2016, Berry narrated Matt Berry Does ..., a series of comedy shorts for the BBC.
 He provided the voice of Prince Merkimer in Matt Groening's animated series Disenchantment, which premiered in 2018 on Netflix.
 Berry's distinctive voice has seen him providing many voiceovers for both radio and television advertising, including for Volvic (as the voice of George the Volcano), The Natural Confectionery Company (voicing various characters alongside Rupert Degas), Fridge Raiders, and Moneysupermarket.com.
 He has been in the sketch show The Wrong Door as a recurring bit-part character who runs into a snooker hall and shouts "stop playing snooker!" before whispering an implied impossible wager to one of the players and completing an infeasible trick shot.
 In 2012, he worked with Team17 on their video game title Worms Revolution, providing voiceover, as fictional wildlife documentary maker Don Keystone, for both the game and the video advertisements produced for it.

-In 2014, Berry read out the team sheets at Luton Town FC before the game.
+In 2014, Berry read out the team sheets at Kenilworth Road before Luton Town matches.
 In 2015, he provided the voice for a satirical anti-war film by the UK branch of Veterans for Peace called Action Man: Battlefield Casualties.
 In 2019, he provided the voice of Moominpappa in the Finnish animated children's series Moominvalley.
 He provided the voice for the torture droid 8D8 in the 2021 Star Wars television series The Book of Boba Fett.

 In 2023, Berry narrated a short segment in an episode of Last Week Tonight with John Oliver about freight trains titled 'The Sad Tale of Henry the Engine', a spoof of the Thomas & Friends television series.
 In 2024, he voiced Chester Arborday in the season 35 episode of The Simpsons, "Lisa Gets an F1".
 In 2025, he provided the human voice of Nitwit in A Minecraft Movie.

+In 2026, he voices Kallax Storageborn, a Bethesda Creation Club mod for The Elder Scrolls: Skyrim, made in collaboration with IKEA.